bradfordharrison2606/blog/_posts/2024-07-31-EmblemMarth.md

 # **Final Thoughts** <br>
 Emblem Marth is an Emblem I find to be this game's example of "Simple, but Practical".
 His kit isn't all that complex as it can be boiled down to "Do More Damage, Dodge More Attacks." which isn't a bad thing, especially in the Early Game as you will need the damage and evasion Marth provided.

 Lodestar Rush is great for wiping enemies off the map or weakening Bosses while the Mercurius is an amazing Engage Weapon, especially in the Early Game for power leveling your units.
 Even in the Late Game he can still put in alot of work if you use in certain builds.

 In terms of Inheritable Skills, I find Marth to be a mixed bag.
 The skills you'd actually want to inherit from him (Break Defenses, Avoid+, Sword Agility) are all stupidly expensive and his cheap inheritable skills are also his Sync Skills, meaning they are free on his bearer.
+By the time you have enough SP to inherit his better skills either through Skill Books or just saving up SP, they will a lot of stiff competition for your units' SP and Skill Slots.
 Marth's Skill Inheritance is only worth it if you are specifically running a universal Dodge-Tank Build who can dodge on both Phases.

-Despite this, Marth has one problem that seriously hurts his viability.
-Out of the 6 Emblems you lose at the end of Chapter 10, Marth is gone the longest by far.
-You don't fully get him back until Chapter 23.
-By that your team and their builds should already be set in stone, meaning that once Marth comes back, unless you’ve been planning around his absence, you likely won’t have anyone who specifically needs him.
-However, this isn’t all bad as Marth is designed to be generic enough that he pairs well with just about any type of Unit.
-In fact, those 3 Builds I suggested I discovered because I had no one who specifically needed Marth.

 Overall Emblem Marth is a decent Emblem, especially for the first one you get.
-His Engage Skill and Attack are great simply for how simple but effective they are and his Engage Weapons are mostly good.
-However, he’s weighed down by the cost of his Inheritable Skills that require specific builds to get the most mileage of of them and the fact that he’s absent for entire mid-game.
+His simple but effective kit is designed to help players familiarize themselves with Engage's mechanics while giving you some much needed firepower in the Early Game.